-In the beginning of my yoga journey, buying a mat did not pose any glitches.
+In the beginning of my yoga journey, buying a mat did not pose any problems.
 Only two things mattered then – the cost and the colour of the mat; and the decision was easy.
 But as my practice deepened, the need to connect directly to earth, without an artificial barrier in between became important.

 Seated prayers in India never involve artificial materials.
 We use wooden planks, Dharbha grass or special mats made of natural materials specially designed for the purpose.

 Thus began my search for a natural yoga mat.
-I felt this urge to bring back that connection to nature without having to worry about the consequences of yoga practice.
+I felt this urge to bring back connection to nature without having to worry about the consequences of yoga practice.

-Seeing how difficult it was to get natural yoga accessories, it became my next purpose – to introduce sustainable and handmade yoga accessories to the UAE market, build awareness and encourage responsible yoga practice.
+Seeing how difficult it was to get natural yoga accessories, it became my next objective – to introduce sustainable and handmade yoga accessories to the UAE market, build awareness and encourage responsible yoga practice.

 Hema Laxman, Owner